d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 Think about this deeply because similar issues abound in the application of machine learning: by introducing our model-based decisions to the environment, we might break the model.

-In this chapter, we describe some common concerns and aim to get you started acquiring the critical thinking that you will need in order to detect these situations early, mitigate the damage, and use machine learning responsibly.
+In this section, we describe some common concerns and aim to get you started acquiring the critical thinking that you will need in order to detect these situations early, mitigate the damage, and use machine learning responsibly.